Azacitidine-Teva (Azacitidine)

 Driving and Operating Machinery

-Be careful driving or operating machinery until you know how Azacitidine-Teva affects you, as it may cause dizziness, fatigue, or confusion.
+Exercise caution when driving or using machinery until you know how Azacitidine-Teva affects you.

 Storage